 - Political institutions and communication

-- Qualitative methods for social scientists
+- Research design OR Qualitative methods for social scientists OR Quantitative data analysis.

 - China's international politics

 - Crime, media and popular culture